UBC-MDS/Simplefit/README.md

 # simplefit

-A python package that cleans the data, does basic EDA and provides an insight to baseline and basic Classification and Regression models, namely Logistic Regression and Ridge respectively
+A python package that cleans the data, does basic EDA and returns scores for basic classification and regresion models
 <br>

 ### Overview